eWIC - Retailers

 The Healthy, Hunger-Free Kids Act of 2010, Public Law 111-296, was implemented to increase access to healthy food for low-income children, and mandates that states must implement electronic benefit transfer (EBT) by October 1, 2020 (42 U.S.C.
-1786 et. seq.) for all Special Supplemental Nutrition Program for Women, Infants, and Children (WIC program) benefits.
-The Missouri Department of Health and Senior Services’ (DHSS) WIC program is transitioning to an EBT system, eWIC, beginning in October 2019.
-DHSS anticipated statewide implementation in all 118 local agencies and approximately 620 authorized WIC retailers to enhance WIC benefits delivery to over 100,000 monthly participants by August 2020.
+1786 et. seq.) for all Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) program benefits.
+The Missouri Department of Health and Senior Services’ (DHSS) WIC program is fully operating with an EBT system called eWIC.

 eWIC Informational Links and Materials

 Welcome to Missouri WIC DHSS Catalog #1207